Emergency Showers and Eye Washes

 Campus standard fire extinguishers are 10# ABC, if special agent extinguishers are required please Contact EHS for assistance.

 Laboratories that require Class D (flammable solids) fire extinguishers, should consult with EHS.
-Class D fire extinguishers must be purchased by the using laboratory, but EHS will provide inspections and maintain records.
+Class D fire extinguishers must be purchased by the using laboratory and special training is required.
+EHS will provide inspections and maintain records.

 Fire extinguisher demonstration and training is provided by EHS, to register for training either sign up through HRIS self-service or send an email to email@example.com.
 When sending an email, please include your name, employee ID and the course title.